 - Additional information

-How Daisy and Brownie Girls can earn the Recycled Crafts Fun Patch:
+Suggestions for how Daisy* and Brownie* Girls can earn the Recycled Crafts Patch:

 Make something out of a used item.